GenisGE/evalAdmix/README.md

-color_palette	Vector of length 3 indicating (min, mid, max) color scale. pop_labels	Logical vector of length 2 indicating whether to write population labels in (y axis, x axis). plot_legend	Logical indicating whether legend with color scale should be plotted.
+color_palette	Vector of length 3 indicating (min, mid, max) color scale. pop_labels	Logical vector of length 2 indicating whether to write population labels in (y axis, x axis). plot_legend	Logical indicating whether legend with color scale should be plotted. adjlab		Number to adjust distance of labels to axes. rotatelab	Degrees to rotate labels.

 ```